insure logo

 New car insurance coverage requirements

-Whether your car is brand new or just new to you, if you’ve financed it you’re going to be required by your lender to get a full coverage auto insurance policy.
-But what does that really mean?
+Whether your car is brand new or just new to you, if you’ve financed it, your lender will require you to get a full coverage auto insurance policy.
+But what does that mean?

-Most insurers will know exactly what you mean if you say “full coverage” but what that really means is a combination of comprehensive and collision, property damage liability, bodily injury liability and anything else required by your state or lender.
+Full coverage is a combination of comprehensive and collision, property damage liability, bodily injury liability and any other coverages required by your state or lender.

-Essentially, your lender will want to make sure that the vehicle is fully covered for any potential damage or destruction because until you’ve paid them back in full, they own the vehicle.
+Essentially, your lender will want to ensure that the vehicle is fully covered for any potential damage or destruction because they own the vehicle until you’ve paid them back in full.

 If you are not financing your new car, you’re only technically required to have your state’s minimum requirements.
 However, we strongly recommend you get more than state minimum liability coverage.

 Unless you can afford to replace or repair your car if it is destroyed or damaged, you need some comprehensive and collision coverage, too.
-And you might even need more liability coverage than your state requires.
+And most people need more liability coverage than your state requires — Insure editors recommend liability limits of 100/300/100.

 Average car insurance cost

-If you’ve got good credit and good driving history, your car insurance rate will be, on average, $1,758 annually, or $146 per month, for a full coverage policy.
+If you have good credit and a good driving history, your car insurance rate will be, on average, $1,758 annually, or $146 per month, for a full coverage policy.

 But of course, that will vary substantially depending on where you live, what you’re driving and other factors.